top of page

 THE CHALLENGE?
 FURTHER DIVERSIFICATION OF SUPPLY CHAINS

-Then IRENA indicated: “The globalization of the solar energy market has been one of the main factors that have led to the decrease in its price.
-This is partly explained by the fact that the emergence of globally integrated solar value chains has enabled manufacturers of solar equipment to source goods and services from the most competitive suppliers in terms of cost, quality, skills, materials and other location-related advantages.
+Then IRENA indicated, almost paraphrasing our IC concept: “The globalization of the solar energy market has been one of the main factors that have led to the decrease in its price.
+This is partly explained by the fact that the emergence of globally integrated solar value chains has enabled manufacturers of solar equipment to source goods and services from the most competitive suppliers in terms of cost, quality, skills, materials, and other location-related advantages.
 In addition, the integrated global market for solar equipment has expanded opportunities for solar companies to realize significant economies of scale and learn by doing, and has stimulated competition and increased incentives to invest in research and development”.

-And then they concluded: “Looking forward, further diversification of solar energy supply chains may be necessary to improve their long-term resilience to external shocks.
-The current dynamic driving policy makers to consider how to “build back better” offers a unique opportunity to adopt policies that facilitate trade and stimulate diversification by integrating new players into value chains.
+They concluded: “Looking forward further diversification of solar energy supply chains may be necessary to improve their long-term resilience to external shocks.
+The current dynamic driving policymakers to consider how to “build back better” offers a unique opportunity to adopt policies that facilitate trade and stimulate diversification by integrating new players into value chains.
 Trade policies can also accelerate the cross-border diffusion of high-quality, affordable solar energy technologies and get them from where they are produced to where they are needed.
 In this way, the competitiveness of solar energy in all countries could be promoted, which would contribute to strengthening the transition towards sustainable energy systems and guaranteeing the jobs associated with it”.

 Related Posts